 Led by Director of Research and Collections Stephanie Malmros and Brooks Project Archivist Nina Tarnawsky, the project is nearing the completion of its first phase.
-Archivists have selected materials for digitization into an online repository of documents [other materials?
-Audio for example?] and photographs that will be open for teaching and research.
+Archivists have selected materials for digitization into an online repository of documents and photographs that will be open for teaching and research.
 Once completed, the repository will comprise around 1500 described items, totaling between 4,000 and 5,000 pages of digitized material, in a special project website.
 The project team is also creating metadata for the materials, which will allow users to search and find related documents with ease and accuracy.

 In addition, the project site will feature essays that provide historical context to the selected materials.
 Project coordinator Eric Busch notes, “I’m confident that the records that the Brooks Papers Project is making accessible will offer a valuable new lens on the modern history of the United States Congress, Texas political history, the history and legacy of the Watergate era, and of government efficiency and regulation.
 This project will also present a timely portrait of a sharp, forceful, and humane public servant.”